-There are some challenges around the diagnosis related to differences between ICD–10 and DSM-5.
-DSM-5 recognises a condition called acute stress disorder.
-The Royal College of Psychiatrists has highlighted that the DSM classification is a system used in the USA for diagnosis but outside the USA it is primarily used for research purposes.
+There are some challenges around the diagnosis related to differences between the International Classification of Diseases 10th edition (ICD-10) and the Diagnostic and Statistical Manual of Mental Disorders fifth edition (DSM-5).
+DSM-5 recognises a condition called 'acute stress disorder'.
+The Royal College of Psychiatrists has highlighted that the DSM classification is a system used in the USA for diagnosis but that outside the USA it is primarily used for research purposes.
 In general, psychiatrists in Europe refer to the ICD.
-In the UK, ICD–10 is the official classification system for mental health professionals working in NHS clinical practice.
+In the UK, ICD-10 is the official classification system for mental health professionals working in NHS clinical practice.

 One of the key features of an acute stress reaction is that, in common with post-traumatic stress disorder (PTSD), it is believed to arise as a direct consequence of an exceptionally stressful life event.
 The stressful events or the continuing unpleasant circumstances are the primary causal factor - quite simply, the disorder would not occur without their effect.
 Acute stress reaction, again in common with conditions such as PTSD and adjustment disorders, is often regarded as a maladaptive response to severe or continued stress which then interferes with coping mechanisms.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal